cherrry/bluesky/README.md

 # BlueSky

-Realtime monitoring of air content.
+Realtime air content monitoring using a PM2.5 sensor, serverless API and web dashboard.